Saraswati: Temples

-Festivals
+Festivals and pujas

-One of the most famous festivals associated with Goddess Saraswati is the Hindu festival of Vasant Panchami.
-Celebrated on the 5th day in the Hindu calendar month of Magha (month), it is also known as Saraswati Puja and Saraswati Jayanti in India.
+One of the most famous festivals associated with Saraswati is the Hindu festival of Vasant Panchami.
+Celebrated on the 5th day in the Hindu calendar month of Magha, it is also known as Saraswati Puja and Saraswati Jayanti in India.

-Saraswati Puja in South India
+In south India

 In Kerala and Tamil Nadu, the last three days of the Navaratri festival, i.e., Ashtami, Navami, and Dashami, are celebrated as Saraswati Puja.

 The celebrations start with the Puja Vypu (Placing for Worship).
 It consists of placing the books for puja on the Ashtami day.
 It may be in one's own house, in the local nursery school run by traditional teachers, or in the local temple.
 The books are taken out for reading, after worship, only on the morning of the third day (Vijaya Dashami).
 It is called Puja Eduppu (Taking [from] Puja).
 On the Vijaya Dashami day, Kerala and Tamil Nadu celebrate the Eḻuthiniruthu or "Initiation of writing" for children, before they are admitted to nursery schools.
 This is also called Vidyarambham.
 The child is often ritually taught to write for the first time on rice spread in a plate with their index finger, guided by an elder of the family, or by a teacher.

-During the Navaratri festivities, on the seventh day, which coincides with the Moola nakshatra (which is considered to be the goddess' birth star), the goddesses of various temples are decorated and worshipped in the form of Mahasaraswati, in honour of the goddess of knowledge, wisdom, arts, and learning.
-Students throng these temples in large numbers and receive books, pencils, pens, and other learning equipments as "Devi prasadam".
-"Aksharabhyasa", the ceremony of initiating a child into the process of learning, is held on a large scale across these temples.

-Saraswati Puja in East, and Northeast India
+In east and northeast India

-In Assam, Odisha, West Bengal and Tripura, Goddess Saraswati is worshipped on Vasant Panchami, a Hindu festival celebrated every year on the 5th day in the Hindu calendar month of Magha (about February).
+In Assam, Odisha, West Bengal and Tripura, Saraswati is worshipped on Vasant Panchami, a Hindu festival celebrated every year on the 5th day in the Hindu calendar month of Magha (about February).
 Hindus celebrate this festival in temples, homes and educational institutes alike.